 Income Taxes - The Center is a not-for-profit organization that is exempt from income taxes under Section 501(c)(3) of the Internal Revenue Code and similar state income tax laws.

-The Center's Forms 990, Return of Organization Exempt from Income Tax, or equivalent Forms 990-EZ, for the years ending June 30, 2010, 2011 and 2012 are subject to examination by the IRS, generally for three years after they were filed.
+The Center's Forms 990, Return of Organization Exempt from Income Tax, for the years ending June 30, 2011, 2012 and 2013 are subject to examination by the IRS, generally for three years after they were filed.